 \section{Introduction}

-Large Language Models (LLMs) have demonstrated remarkable capabilities across a wide range of natural language understanding and generation tasks, such as instruction following~\citep{ouyang2022training,zhou2023instruction,taori2023alpaca}, code generation~\citep{chen2021evaluating,nijkamp2022codegen,zhuo2024bigcodebench}, and medical diagnosis~\citep{singhal2025toward,zhang2023alpacare,wang2023chatcad}.
-To further improve the reasoning capabilities of LLMs, Reinforcement Learning with Verifiable Rewards~(RLVR)~\citep{lambert2024t,team2025kimi} has emerged as a promising alternative to conventional supervised fine-tuning approaches~\citep{radford2018improving,brown2020language}, as demonstrated by DeepSeek-R1~\citep{guo2025deepseek} and OpenAI-o1~\citep{jaech2024openai}.
-RLVR treats reasoning as a sequential decision-making process and optimizes models using objective reward signals that can be automatically verified, such as matching mathematical answers to ground truth~\citep{lambert2024t,he2024olympiadbench}, or checking code correctness through unit tests~\citep{le2022coderl,liu2023rltf}.
-This makes RLVR more scalable and robust compared to approaches like Reinforcement Learning with Human Feedback~(RLHF)~\citep{ouyang2022training,rafailov2023direct}, which rely on human preference annotations that can be noisy, inconsistent, and costly to obtain.
-By optimizing toward clearly defined success criteria, RLVR enables LLMs to iteratively refine their reasoning capabilities, achieving significant performance improvements on complex tasks.
+Large Language Models (LLMs) have demonstrated remarkable capabilities across a wide range of natural language understanding and generation tasks, such as instruction following~\citep{ouyang2022training,zhou2023instruction,taori2023alpaca,zhu2024adaptive,tu2025mllm,zhu2025agenticiqa}, code generation~\citep{chen2021evaluating,nijkamp2022codegen,zhuo2024bigcodebench}, and medical diagnosis~\citep{singhal2025toward,zhang2023alpacare,wang2023chatcad}.
+To further improve the reasoning capabilities of LLMs, Reinforcement Learning with Verifiable Rewards~(RLVR)~\citep{lambert2024t,team2025kimi} has emerged as a promising alternative to conventional supervised fine-tuning approaches~\citep{radford2018improving,brown2020language,zhang2025supervised}, as demonstrated by DeepSeek-R1~\citep{guo2025deepseek} and OpenAI-o1~\citep{jaech2024openai}.
+RLVR treats reasoning as a sequential decision-making process and optimizes models using objective reward signals that can be automatically verified with explicit rules, such as matching mathematical answers to ground truth~\citep{lambert2024t,he2024olympiadbench}, or checking code correctness through unit tests~\citep{le2022coderl,liu2023rltf}.
+By optimizing models toward meeting the clearly defined success criteria, RLVR enables LLMs to iteratively refine their reasoning capabilities, achieving significant performance improvements on complex tasks.